Keeping clean and staying healthy

 - Possible ideas could be washing your hands properly, eating a balanced diet, exercising regularly, getting enough sleep, brushing our teeth and talking about our feelings.

-- Perhaps you could create a leaflet, presentation or quiz to share your ideas.
+- Perhaps you could make a leaflet, presentation or quiz to share your ideas.

 Islam Mardini/ Oxfam